 Internet sessions will always be supervised by a teacher.

-Filtering software and/or equivalent systems will be used in order to minimise the risk of exposure to inappropriate material.
+Filtering software (Fortiguard Web Filtering.
+NCTE) and/or equivalent systems will be used in order to minimise the risk of exposure to inappropriate material.

 The ICT co-ordinator will ensure that regular checks are made to ensure that the filtering methods used are appropriate, effective and reasonable.